I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_control_transfer.md

  If target is the default control endpoint, then  <b>PipeHandle</b> must be <b>NULL</b>.
 In this case, the <b>TransferFlags</b> must contain the USBD_DEFAULT_PIPE_TRANSFER flag.

 If target is a non-default control endpoint, <b>PipeHandle</b> specifies an opaque handle for the control pipe.
 The host controller driver returns this handle when the client driver selects the device configuration with a URB of type URB_FUNCTION_SELECT_CONFIGURATION or when the client driver changes the settings for an interface with a URB of type URB_FUNCTION_SELECT_INTERFACE.

-`SetupPacket`

-Specifies a USB-defined request setup packet.
-The format of a USB request setup packet is found in the USB core specification.

-`TransferBuffer`

-Pointer to a resident buffer for the transfer or is <b>NULL</b> if an MDL is supplied in <b>TransferBufferMDL</b>.
-The contents of this buffer depend on the value of <b>TransferFlags</b>.
-If USBD_TRANSFER_DIRECTION_IN is specified this buffer will contain data read from the device on return from the host controller driver.
-Otherwise, this buffer contains driver-supplied data for transfer to the device.

-`TransferBufferLength`

-Specifies the length, in bytes, of the buffer specified in <b>TransferBuffer</b> or described in <b>TransferBufferMDL</b>.
-The host controller driver returns the number of bytes sent to or read from the pipe in this member.

-`TransferBufferMDL`

-Pointer to an MDL that describes a resident buffer or is <b>NULL</b> if a buffer is supplied in <b>TransferBuffer</b>.
-The contents of the buffer depend on the value of <b>TransferFlags</b>.
-If USBD_TRANSFER_DIRECTION_IN is specified, the described buffer will contain data read from the device on return from the host controller driver.
-Otherwise, the buffer contains driver-supplied data for transfer to the device.
-This MDL must be allocated from nonpaged pool.

 `TransferFlags`